Ogeon/rustful/README.md

  * `ssl` - Enable SSL, and thereby HTTPS.
 Enabled by default.
  * `multipart` - Enable parsing of `multipart/form-data` requests.
 Enabled by default.

+###Using SSL
+Note that the `ssl` feature requires OpenSSL to be installed in one way or another.
+See https://github.com/sfackler/rust-openssl#building for more instructions.

 ##Write Your Server
 Here is a simple example of what a simple project could look like.
 Visit `http://localhost:8080` or `http://localhost:8080/Olivia` (if your name is